w3ctag/design-reviews/2014/02/quota-management-api.md

 ### Use dictionaries instead of non-constructible classes

 `StorageInfo` is specified as a `[NoInterfaceObject]` class (WebIDL "interface"), with no constructor.
-The idea of a constructor-less class in JavaScript is fairly nonsensical.
+The idea of a constructor-less class in JavaScript is fairly nonsensical (in JS a class is literally the same thing as a constructor).
 In this particular case, it makes no sense for `StorageInfo` to be a class, with the `StorageInfo.prototype` that comes along with it, containing the two getters `usage` and `quota`.

 In JavaScript, we would instead represent such an object as simply an object literal, e.g. `{ usage: 5, quota: 10 }`.
 This is not an instance of any class, and especially not of a non-constructible one that somehow springs into life without ever being `new`ed.
 It has `Object.prototype` as its prototype, and has no getters, simply properties.
 In WebIDL, this would be represented with a dictionary type: